SMRazaRizvi96/WPF-XML-Visualization/README.md

-# Walker-INETEC
+# WPF-XML-Visualization
-This repository contains a Visual Studio project for the purpose of visualizing a Tubesheet.
+This repository contains a Visual Studio project for the purpose of visualizing a Tubesheet data provided in XML format.

 A tubesheet is a collection of tubes organized in a square pattern and forming a horizontal wall.
 Each tube has a certain status, and belongs to a certain Row and Column of the Horizontal Wall.